 Jaclyn Joslin, a designer at Coveted Home, believes you should not only pull furniture away from the walls but that you should also pull pieces away from each other: "Pull furniture out from the wall, and give it room to breathe.
 I see furniture crammed together so much, and it's such an easy fix.
 Plus, it will create flow in the room."

-Cecily Mendell of Cecy J Interiors has an entirely different approach: "Remove it," she says.
-"I'm constantly breaking the rules on window treatments.
-If privacy or the blazing sun are not an issue, I often talk clients out of drapery.
+Cecily Mendell of Cecy J Interiors recommends getting rid of drapery.
+She notes, "I'm constantly breaking the rules on window treatments.
+If lack of privacy or the blazing sun are not an issue, I often talk clients out of drapery.
 It is often the first thing I suggest removing to let the outdoors in."

-"A typical 84-inch sofa doesn't need copious amounts of pillows to have a tremendous visual impact in a room," says Kay.
+"A typical 84-inch sofa doesn't need copious amounts of pillows to have a tremendous visual impact in a room," Kay suggests.
 "In fact, we find that three to five is plenty!
-A 20-inch pillow is too small by itself, but add a 22-inch behind it, and its proportion is much more appropriate.
-We like two or three pillows on one side and one or two on the other—or an odd rectangle in the middle to keep the symmetry off balance."
+A 20-inch pillow is too small by itself, but add a 22-inch behind it, and its proportion is much more appropriate."
+After all, it's all about scale and proportion.

 The last mistake you might not have known you were making is placing your rugs in the wrong direction.
 "Rugs should be wider than the area of the furniture they're framing so they extend past the right, left, and front of the sofa or bed (or whatever furniture is resting on it)," explains Murray.
 "Just remember that this rule doesn't apply to behind furniture."